Abraam318/Property-Finder/README.md

 ## Introduction

-Welcome to the Property Finder Application!
+Welcome to the Property Finder!
 This project was developed as part of a team assignment to create a comprehensive real estate management system.
 It manages properties, clients, payments, and more, providing an efficient platform for real estate transactions.

 ## Features